children doing PE in the playground

 Purpose

 Anecdotal evidence suggests that children with epilepsy (CWE) are limited in the frequency of their daily physical activity (PA).
 However, there is limited research utilizing device-based measures of PA.
-We compared levels of PA and sedentary behavior in CWE (11–15 y) and age- and gender-matched healthy controls.
+We compared levels of PA and sedentary behaviour in children with epilepsy (11–15 y) and age- and gender-matched healthy controls.

 Method:

-Participants (n = 60 CWE [25 males, 35 females] and n = 49 controls [25 males, 24 females]) wore a Actigraph accelerometer (GT3X or GT3X+) for 7 consecutive days during waking hours and self-reported their PA and sedentary behaviors.
-CWE were compared with control children on time spent in different intensities of PA and on self-reported PA and sedentary behavior.
-Factors associated with PA were analyzed using linear regression.
+Participants (n = 60 children with epilepsy [25 males, 35 females] and n = 49 controls [25 males, 24 females]) wore a Actigraph accelerometer (GT3X or GT3X+) for 7 consecutive days during waking hours and self-reported their PA and sedentary behaviours.
+Children with epilepsy were compared with control children on time spent in different intensities of PA and on self-reported PA and sedentary behaviour.
+Factors associated with PA were analysed using linear regression.

 Results: